ozoneplatform/ozp-webtop/README.md

 ### Grunt Tasks
 Development tasks are run with Grunt.

- - `grunt serve` - brings up a live preview of the webtop
+ - `grunt serve`
+     * brings up a live preview of the webtop on http://localhost:9000
+     * live preview of the docs on http://localhost:9010
  - `grunt build` - executes unit tests
  - `grunt gh-pages` - run after a `grunt build` to publish the build files to [gh-pages](http://ozone-development.github.io/ozp-webtop/)